Our Team

 Communications Manager

-Outside of work, my husband and I have a daughter, we live in a beautiful part of West Auckland and we have a dog, a cat and 3 fish.
+Outside of work, my husband and I have a daughter, we live in a beautiful part of West Auckland and we have a dog and a cat.
 I love to take photos, but don’t get enough time to indulge.
-I love travelling, going to live theatre, and enjoy going out for dinner, spending time with my family and friends, managing my daughter’s football team, and volunteering as a board member at her football club.
+I love travelling, going to live theatre, and enjoy going out for dinner, spending time with my family and friends, being involved in my daughter’s football team, and volunteering as a Board member at her football club.

 Office Manager